 • Register and License your bike with your local municipality.
 This involves a small portion of your time and money, but it saves a lot of heartache later.
 Take your bike to your local police station (sometimes fire stations do this as well, check with your local jurisdiction) and register the bike.
 This will record your serial number and personal information that can be retrieved once a bike is taken or, on the other end, found.
 Without a serial number, your bicycle cannot be entered into a missing bikes database, nor could a search warrant be issued for internet sites should your stolen bike show up on them.
 I cannot tell you how many times I receive a call asking to check if a bike someone wants to buy is stolen.
 It may be, but I can’t be sure without a serial number entered in a database somewhere!

-•Register your bike with Cycling Utah and Bike Index, upload photos, and the serial number too!
+•Register your bike with Cycling Utah and Bike Index, (do this before it is stolen) upload photos, and the serial number too!

 Lock your bike: